This article originally appeared on VICE UK.

 Dan: All of them!
 Millionaires, fitness freaks, gangsters, some dude who told us a story about his dog being raised by feral ninja cats in a Sikh temple, weed farmers, wannabe models, pushy mothers who really wanted their daughters to be models, plenty of actors, kale eaters, video directors, and a lot of entrepreneurs.
 The one thing about the people we met is they were all on the hustle.
 I love LA.

 Was there any one character that really struck you?

-Josh: My favourite was this lady called Yolande.
+Josh: My favorite was this lady called Yolande.
 She was this lovely grandma type, but when she started telling us her story it was crazy.
-She was born in Belgium, went to school in Windsor, moved to America – because she liked Doris Day – and was a Playboy Bunny in the original Playboy bar in Chicago.
-Then she ran away from a bad man to LA, met the guy who wrote Escape to Victory, which starred Sylvester Stallone, Pele and Michael Caine, and married him.
+She was born in Belgium, went to school in Windsor, moved to America—because she liked Doris Day—and was a Playboy Bunny in the original Playboy bar in Chicago.
+Then she ran away from a bad man to LA, met the guy who wrote Escape to Victory, which starred Sylvester Stallone, Pele, and Michael Caine, and married him.
 They lived up on the canyon before it was a park, and she had seen two Native American ghosts up there.
-She told us she was neighbours with this lady called Blanche, who'd ridden her horse to LA from Oklahoma in the 1930s and bought acres of land on the canyon for $1 each, built herself a cabin in her spare time and died there aged 102.
+She told us she was neighbors with this lady called Blanche, who'd ridden her horse to LA from Oklahoma in the 1930s and bought acres of land on the canyon for $1 each, built herself a cabin in her spare time, and died there aged 102.